Arizona bark scorpion: UV lighting

 Arizona bark scorpions, like most other scorpions, will glow when exposed to a blacklight.
 This is particularly useful in scorpion detection, since Arizona bark scorpions are active during the night, and can be easily spotted using this method.
 Typical UV LED flashlights enable their human operator to readily detect Arizona bark scorpions at a distance of approximately six feet.
 Newly molted Arizona bark scorpions will not glow under ultraviolet light for a few days after molting.

 Control and prevention

 Arizona bark scorpions are tan or light beige tone in color and very small, making them difficult to detect especially on natural terrain (rocky land, multiple vegetation and soil textured land).
-They are not known to seek out people, but look for places to hide unless provoked or defending their young.
+They often look for places to hide, and they will not seek out humans unless provoked or defending young.
 Several methods of control have historically been used to control Arizona bark scorpions, such as physical barriers (scorpions are unable to climb smooth surfaces), pesticides, glue boards, and removing any scorpion congregation areas in the vicinity of the building.